Logiqx/gps-details/docs/devices/garmin/activities/README.md

 ### Overview

-This page documents some simple investigations to determine the nature of smoothing for a selection of Garmin activity types.
+This page documents some simple investigations to determine the nature of filtering + smoothing for a selection of Garmin activity types.

 The primary objective was to identify the most suitable activities for windsurfers, when using watches such as the Forerunner 255.